So you’re taking home some of our birds. Congratulations!

 These birds have been indoors so if you are putting them outside please take time to acclimate them.
 Birds that are flapping their wings or panting are way over hot and may die.
 Please make sure they have shade available at all times.

-My birds eat Roudybush pellets, Harrison’s egg food, and lots of fresh veggies.
+My birds eat Roudybush pellets, Higgin’s egg food, and lots of fresh veggies.
 Very little fruit (they don’t like it).
-Hard-boiled eggs or “birdie bread” (Look online for recipes) on Monday, Wednesday and Friday.
+Hard-boiled eggs or “birdie bread” (Look at my Feeding Finches book) on Monday, Wednesday and Friday.
 They eat very little seed; SEED IS NOT A COMPLETE DIET – IT’S NOT VERY NUTRITIOUS.

 Supplements like vitamins, calcium, etc. are suggested, depending on what your vet tells you.
 Since pellet foods have vitamins in them, take that into consideration.
 Good lighting (if they are indoors) is a must – the full-spectrum bulbs are fairly inexpensive and do the job well.